Dorothy Ludwig

-Dorothy Ludwig is a Canadian shooter from Renfrew, Ontario.
+Dorothy Ludwig (born January 16, 1979) is a Canadian shooter from Renfrew, Ontario.
 She currently resides in Langley, British Columbia.
 Ludwig first won a bronze medal in pairs shooting at the 2010 Commonwealth Games.
 In 2011, she won Canada's second gold medal at the Pan American Games in Guadalajara, claiming a spot on the 2012 Olympic team.
 At the 2012 Olympics, she finished in 34th place in 10 m air pistol.